 In the face of these overlapping laws, it can be difficult for patients, their families, and health professionals to understand: What information can be shared, with whom, and when?

-Clear and accurate information about confidentiality is important to protect patient privacy and ensure that privacy laws are not incorrectly interpreted to prevent necessary disclosures of patient information.
-Individuals living with mental illness or substance use disorders may not seek care without guarantees of confidentiality and privacy protections.
+Clear and accurate information about confidentiality is important to protect patient privacy and ensure that privacy laws are not incorrectly interpreted.
+Individuals living with mental health and substance use conditions may not seek care without guarantees of confidentiality and privacy protections.

-A recent survey completed by SAMHSA found that concerns about privacy and confidentiality among individuals with behavioral health needs is a primary reason for not receiving treatment.
-At the same time, appropriate communication of patient records can promote better treatment outcomes and facilitate communication among the patient’s care team.
-Clarifying privacy protections and promoting communication of patient records is critical for improving patients’ access to care and quality of treatment.
+At the same time, appropriate communication of patient information can promote better treatment outcomes and facilitate communication among the patient’s care team.
+Clarifying privacy regulations and promoting communication of patient records is critical for improving patients’ access to care and quality of treatment.

 Browse Topics